 A short stretch of Interstate 95 was open south of Downtown Providence, Rhode Island in 1963.
 This connected with the then Providence River bridge of Interstate 195.
 The I-195 crossing was demolished after 2008 as part of the Iway project to relocate the freeway.

-A $2.3-billion project between 2009 and 2014 rebuilt the New Jersey Turnpike from Exit 6 (Pennsylvania Turnpike Extension) to Exit 8A (NJ 32).
+A $2.3-billion project between 2009 and 2014 rebuilt the New Jersey Turnpike from Exit 6 (Pennsylvania Turnpike Extension) to Exit 8A (Route 32).
 Construction extended the Inner/Outer Roadway configuration southward from South Brunswick Township to just below Exit 6.
 I-95 shift onto the Turnpike mainline from Bristol, Pennsylvania via Exit 6 in September 2018.

 I-95 Toll Road History